nmeum/android-tools/README.md

 6. [zstd][zstd]
 7. [lz4][lz4]

-Additionally the following software is required:
+Additionally the following software is required at compile-time:

 1. A C and C++ compiler (either [GCC][gcc] >= 10.X or [clang][clang])
 2. The [Go compiler][golang]
 3. [CMake][cmake]
 4. [Perl][perl]

-*Currently the build system doesn't check whether these are installed.*
+*Currently the build system doesn't check whether all of these are installed.*

 # Installation